cmutel/regionalized-lcia-data-standard/Regionalized LCIA data standard.md

 * Explicit versioning.
 * Explicit licensing.

-This data standard is designed for data *exchange* and *archiving*; use in LCA or other software will probably be more efficient when data is transformed to another format that includes spatial indices.
+This data standard is designed for data *exchange* and *archiving*; use in LCA or other software will probably be more efficient when data is transformed to another format that includes spatial indices or efficient random access, such as [geopackage](http://www.geopackage.org/), [parquet](https://parquet.apache.org/), or [HDF](https://www.hdfgroup.org/solutions/hdf5/).

 ## Terminology